Frequently Asked Questions

 Is the MakeRoom Artist Residency free?

 Yes, the residency is completely free.
-It includes lodging and free daily breakfast.
+It includes 10-days of free lodging and free daily breakfast.
 As well as a simple, no-fee application process.

 Does the artist residency include airfare or any transportation?